-The gasket seal may be improved with a simple latch mechanism adjustment:
+The door seal may be improved with a simple latch mechanism adjustment on the right door:

-- 1. Remove the screws (B) and the door latch stopper (A). - 2.
-Turn the handle counter-clockwise to increase pressure between the door and the fireplace. - 3.
-Reinstall the screws and the door latch stopper.
+- 1. Remove the split pin by pulling and turning it using pliers. - 2.
+Turn the handle one counterclockwise turn to increase pressure. - 3.
+Reinstall the split pin with a small hammer.